oraclize/docs/source/includes/_query.md

 In order to make the API use flow simpler we highly recommend you to simply extend the `usingOraclize` contract and to use its inherited methods we will talk about in a while: all these methods are already taking care of handling the payments and the API calls correctly.

-To include all the stuff needed just import the code available here <a href="http://dev.oraclize.it/api.sol">http://dev.oraclize.it/api.sol</a> and make your contract extend the `usingOraclize` one as follows:
+To include all the stuff needed just import the code available here <a href="http://dev.oraclize.it/api.sol">http://dev.oraclize.it/api.sol</a> and make your contract extend the `usingOraclize` one as follows

 ```javascript
 /*